 3.2 VERIFICATION IN PROCESS

 A case result of Verification in Process means that DHS cannot verify the data and needs more time.
 The case is automatically referred for further verification.
 DHS will respond to most of these cases within 24 hours, although some responses may take up to 3 federal government working days.
 No action is required by either you or the employee at this time, but you can check E-Verify daily for a response.
+Employers may not terminate or take any other adverse action against an employee (such as denying work, delaying training, withholding pay, or otherwise assuming that he or she is not authorized to work) because of the TNC, until the TNC becomes a Final Nonconfirmation.
 See Verification in Process – Process Overview.

 VERIFICATION IN PROCESS – PROCESS OVERVIEW